a11yproject/a11yproject.com/src/posts/2013-01-11-navigate-using-just-your-keyboard.md

 ---
 layout: post
-title: "Quick test: Navigate using just your keyboard"
+title: "Navigate using just your keyboard"
+category: "Quick test"
 description: "A quick accessibility test that you can run on your sites right now."
 author: dave_rupert
 date: 2013-01-11